 The External Affairs Representative shall be responsible for representing the Student Association to bodies external to the College.
 They shall automatically become a member of any representative body to which the Student Association may be affiliated, subject to the internal procedures of any such body.

 Sports and Societies Representative

-The Sports & Societies Representative shall be responsible for convening a committee of the President of Common Room, the President of the Student Association and him/herself to approve requests for sports subsidies.
-S/he shall further serve as a point of contact with students representing the College in sport and shall organize sporting and recreational activities in College.
-S/he shall serve as a point of contact for any member of college wishing to establish a College society, and shall act to ensure the operation of such societies within the codes of conduct established by the Common Room Committee.
+The Sports & Societies Representative shall be responsible for convening a committee of the President of Common Room, the President of the Student Association and themselves to approve requests for sports subsidies.
+They shall further serve as a point of contact with students representing the College in sport and shall organize sporting and recreational activities in College.
+They shall serve as a point of contact for any member of college wishing to establish a College society, and shall act to ensure the operation of such societies within the codes of conduct established by the Common Room Committee.